What Is Xerostomia?

 Symptoms

-The symptoms of xerostomia affect multiple oral functions and can vary from mild discomfort to severe impairment of quality of life.
-The intensity depends on the degree of salivary reduction and the underlying cause.
+Xerostomia symptoms affect multiple oral functions and range from mild discomfort to severe impairment of quality of life.
+Intensity depends on the degree of salivary reduction and the underlying cause.

 Critérios clínicos